 Guides you through decision about choosing new valve to replace your heart valve if you have aortic valve problems or mitral valve problems.
 Compares benefits and risks of mechanical valves versus tissue valves.
 Includes interactive tool to help you make your decision.

-Learn how surgery is done to replace a faulty heart valve.
+Learn how surgery is done to repair or replace heart valves.

 Heart and Circulation